JoinMarket-Org/joinmarket-clientserver/docs/INSTALL.md

 #### Installing packages to run everything in-one:

-> *NOTE*: It is very important to have activated virtualenv before running this step.
+> *NOTE*: It is very important to have activated the virtual environment before running this step.
 Otherwise, `pip install` will fail, you may be tempted to re-run it with `sudo pip install` which will cause problems in the future.

     pip install -r requirements/base.txt